Hypnosis: Experience the Power of your Mind.

 Despite the impression with some that hypnotism is woo woo, hippie dippie, new age mumbo jumbo, the reality is that it is an extremely effective therapy that is gaining traction in the medical, psychological, and scientific communities.
 We won't get into the evidence here, but will encourage you to do a bit of research if you want to see some of the studies that have been conducted that prove hypnosis has a well-deserved place along side other healing modalities.
 For some conditions like stress, anxiety, and chronic pain, hypnotherapy can be even more effective than both psychoanalysis and behaviour therapy (American Health Magazine, 2007).

 At Healing Vibrations, our focus is on the use of hypnosis to promote relaxation, reduce stress, manage anxiety and depression, remove fears and phobias, improve sleep, and cope with both acute and chronic pain.
 It is used not only to help deal with symptoms after they are already occurring, but when possible, can also be used preemptively to prevent future stress responses, minimize labour pain, and help with the stress and pain of pre-planned procedures such as surgeries, dental work, and even tattoos.
-It is possible to help increase comfort and minimize pain in everything from the stress of walking into the clinic, to the pain of having the IV needle inserted, to post-operative recovery.
+It is possible to help increase comfort and minimize pain in everything from the stress of walking into the clinic, to having the IV needle inserted, to post-operative recovery.

 We believe everyone deserves to live the fullest life possible, and we know how chronic and/or debilitating issues can often make a life of contentment, happiness, excitement, purpose, and fulfillment seem impossible.
 Our goal is to make the impossible possible for you.